vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/02_sAraniShkarShAdhikAraH.md

 As if what has been already learnt is not enough, the eighteen subjects of study may confront us like burdens (on the intellect); but they add only to the number (and are of no use).
 Therefore the Acharyas of our system (Visiştādvaitam) have, with wise discrimination, given us what the Nitya-sūris whose wisdom never langnishes (literally who never wink") speak of in exalted terms. nainely, the 'eight' (Ashtakshara) and the two' (viz) the Dva. yam and the charama sloka, SANSKRIT VERSE:

 The basic mantra (moolanantra) called Ashtakshara shines conspicuously in the Upanishads (literally, the end of the various branches of the Veda).
-If there is any one endowed with discriminating wisdom who has understood from that inantra the truth about hia essential nature, and if he spends all his time in uttering the Dvayani wbich, even at a single atterance, can produce the fruition of the desire for the ultimate goal of life and if he has also absolute faith in the means of salvation taught with compassion in the charama sloka by Sri Krishna who, for his sport or Ia, became the charioteer, and, who is the crest jewel, as it were, of the Vedas - if there is any such person (at all) in the world, he will be the leader of all our hosts.
+If there is any one endowed with discriminating wisdom who has understood from that inantra the truth about hia essential nature, and if he spends all his time in uttering the Dvayani which, even at a single atterance, can produce the fruition of the desire for the ultimate goal of life and if he has also absolute faith in the means of salvation taught with compassion in the charama sloka by Sri Kr̥ṣṇa who, for his sport or Ia, became the charioteer, and, who is the crest jewel, as it were, of the Vedas - if there is any such person (at all) in the world, he will be the leader of all our hosts.

 - 6. Mahabharata : Santi Parva 176.66.3.